Want to get the best founder headshot? Here's how

 If your brand is all about colour and prints, is a plain white background really the best way to showcase yourself and what you do?
 Whilst the headshot is about showcasing you, you also want people to instantly relate the image to your brand and products so making sure that you are showing a similar ‘vibe’ is key.

-The same tip applies to any props you want to use, only include items if they match your brand aesthetic and are relevant to your business.
+The same tip applies to any props you want to use, it’s good to include items providing they match your brand aesthetic and are relevant to your business.
 We think that Ian Chin has done an amazing job of this, in a studio and holding his camera makes it instantly clear that you are looking at a photographer.

-It feels obvious but we need to be able to see you!
-So many head shots go wrong due to bad lighting and whether you opt for natural light or a studio setting, getting your light right is always a must.
-You don’t want to wash yourself out with lighting that is too stark but you also want to avoid any strong or dramatic shadows that hide your face.
-Don’t be afraid to take a number of test shots and make tweaks to your lighting setup along the way, to make sure you have your lighting perfect before you step in front of the camera.
+Whether you opt for natural light or a studio setting, getting your lighting right is always a must.
+You need lighting that will be warm and soft, to avoid any washed out photos and dramatic shadows.
+Don’t be afraid to take a number of test shots and make tweaks to your lighting setup along the way.
+Make sure you have your lighting perfect before you step in front of the camera.

 We feel that Carina at Ponderlily does this really well and creates a bright and warm image with her lighting choices which really highlights her great personality as well as her gorgeous office space surrounded by colour samples.